-LAW 450 Independent Study in Criminal Justice (1-5) i, ii, iii.
-Investigation of selected problems or topics on an individual conference basis.
-Application for this course must be made to the department chairperson well in advance of registration.
-Prerequisite: Consent of department chairperson.
+LAW 450 Independent Study in Criminal Justice (3) i, ii, iii.
+Investigation of selected course which is not otherwise available.
+By arrangement and open only to seniors.
+Prerequisite: The student is required to obtain concent of the department chairperson.

-LAW 470 Senior Seminar in Criminal Justice (2) i, ii.
+LAW 470 Senior Seminar in Criminal Justice (3) 1.
 Individual reports, group discussion, and guest speakers on selected topics.
-Must be taken both semesters during the senior year for a total of 4 credits.
-Prerequisite: Senior status in criminal justice and completed major application.
+This seminar course must be taken during the student's senior year.
+Prerequisite: Senior status in criminal justice and completed major application for B.S.

-LAW 490 Advanced Practicum in Criminal Justice (3-6) i, ii, iii.
-Field experience under the supervision of trained professionals in top-level criminal justice positions.
-Application for placement must be made at least nine weeks before registration for this course.
-Prerequisite: Senior status in criminal justice and completed major application.
+LAW 490 Advanced Practicum in Criminal Justice (6) i, ii, iii.
+Field experience of 120 hours under the supervision of the instructor.
+Application must be made with academic advisor before registration for the course.
+Prerequisite: Senior status and a completed B.S. major application in criminal justice.